Bakachuba/Bakachuba/README.md

 👉 Most of my time goes into freelance projects or solo development — designing, building, and occasionally releasing my own tools.
 👉 This GitHub started as a storage of old snippets and reusable ideas — simple, not always async or complex — more like bookmarks.
 👉 **Since May 2025**, I'm sharing more strong and current code, with selected repos pinned.

 ---

-### 🚀 What I'm up to

-- Practicing algorithms and data structures
-- Diving deeper into scalable architecture
-- Building my own AI-powered SaaS product — stay tuned, it’ll appear here 👀
-- Looking for a frontend developer and designer for hobby projects and collabs

----